JirkaDellOro/FUDGE/Design/Logs/README.md

 This folder contains the logs of the core-developer meetings.
 Filenames must start with the date in the form yymmdd.

 This readme-file describes in a few words the contents of each log and the major issues discussed
+# May 23rd 2019
+Discussion about creation of a prototype for usertests (tool: Adobe XD?, methods: A/B tests, navigation)

 # May 14th 2019
 Discussion over the structure of the UI System.